EverOddish/PokeStreamer-Tools/README.md

      * These are not supported yet
  * Why am I seeing strange behaviour? (missing Pokemon, fast switching, not updating properly)
      * Reading game memory directly is not always perfect.
 Try switching party members around, to see if the issue is corrected
+ * What if I'm on an operating system whose emulator does not support Lua scripting? (for example, Desmume on Linux)
+     * I'm sorry, you'll have to ask the maintainers of that emulator!

 ### Credits